ga-wdi-boston/wdi_6_rails_api_movies/README.md

 * Lets get rid of the root node in the JSON generated.

- Add this to the Articles controller.
+ Add this to the Movies controller.

 	```
 	def default_serializer_options